13 connecting with community

 Supporting vulnerable groups

 There are many community groups who work hard to support vulnerable communities and individuals.
-Getting them inside the waiting room, with volunteers, posters, information or just conversation can mean the most vulnerable patients have a better chance of getting the support they need.
-We work with Community Energy Plus who come out to community venues such as church halls and flu jab clinics to offer advice on how to keep warm, and cool, to some of the most vulnerable patients practices are trying to support.
+For example, we work with Community Energy Plus , who come out to community venues such as church halls and flu jab clinics to offer advice on how to keep warm, and cool, to all patients.

 Growing space and partnerships